zudochkin/awesome-newsletters/README.md

 - [O’Reilly Programming Newsletter](https://www.oreilly.com/programming/newsletter.html).
 Receive weekly Programming news and insights from industry insiders.
 - [Programming Digest](https://programmingdigest.net/).
 A weekly newsletter for software engineers featuring top 5 links.
 [Archive](https://programmingdigest.net/digests).
 - [Weekly Dev Tips](https://ardalis.com/tips).
-A weekly email each Wednesday with a new software development tip from [Steve "ardalis" Smith](https://twitter.com/ardalis).
+A weekly email each Wednesday with a new software development tip.
 Topics range from git to career to web development to personal development and teamwork.
 - [LLVM Weekly](http://llvmweekly.org).
 A weekly newsletter covering developments in LLVM, Clang, and related projects.
 - [Discover dev](https://www.discoverdev.io).
 Weekly digest of the best engineering blogs from across the web.
 [Archive](https://www.discoverdev.io/archive).
 - [Programming Feedback for Advanced Beginners](https://advancedbeginners.substack.com/).
 Bi-weekly in-depth code-review related write-up.
 - [Active forks](https://activeforks.net).
 A weekly newsletter for open source enthusiats with a list of repositories and their recently active forks.
 - [BaseClass](https://www.baseclass.io/).
 A fortnightly newsletter explaining fundamental computing topics in under 5 minutes.
 - [Docto Tech Life](https://doctolib.engineering/engineering-news-ruby-rails-react/).
 A weekly newsletter featuring the latest Rails + Javascript + software engineering content.
-- [GIMTEC](https://www.gimtec.io/).
-The weekly newsletter I wish I had when I finished my development bootcamp.
 - [A Byte of Coding](https://abyteofcoding.com).
 A daily curated newsletter that features technical deep-dives on all things software engineering.
 - [Pointer](https://www.pointer.io/).
 A window into what current and future CTOs are reading and thinking about.
 Super high quality engineering-related content only.
 - [Embedsys Weekly](https://embedsysweekly.com/).
 A weekly selection of embedded software and hardware articles.